nickmvincent/DataLeverageRoundup/readme.md

 - [Fast Company - "Giving Facebook less data is a good idea.
 Even better: Just use it less"](https://www.fastcompany.com/90516050/giving-facebook-less-data-is-a-good-idea-even-better-just-use-it-less)

-## Active Social Movements using Data Leverage
+## Social Movements and Civic Initiatives
 - [Data Dividend Project](https://www.datadividendproject.com/)
 - [Consumer Reports tests "authorized agent opt-outs"](https://advocacy.consumerreports.org/press_release/consumer-reports-study-finds-authorized-agents-can-empower-people-to-exercise-their-digital-privacy-rights-in-california/)
   - [More on the Digital Lab](https://digital-lab.consumerreports.org/)

+-[Repair Cafés for Digital Rights](https://lsts.research.vub.be/repair-caf%C3%A9s-for-digital-rights) - "innovatively explores ways to make sure that the digital rights that individuals have are effectively strong"

-## Active Social Movements with Similar Goals
+## Related Movements
 - State surveillance
     - [Surveillance Technology Oversight Project](https://www.stopspying.org/exposing-ai) - non-profit "working to abolish local governments’ systems of mass surveillance."
     - [Stop LAPD Spying Coalition](https://stoplapdspying.org/) - "Our vision is the dismantling of government-sanctioned spying and intelligence gathering, in all its multiple forms."